 As this article is related to blogging, let’s focus on why you need to have a niche in blogging.

-- You get a loyal audience: When you are blogging for a target audience with a specific niche, the readers will keep on coming back to your blog in hope of getting new content.
-Because you’ll always be publishing content that is highly relevant to them.
+- Cultivate a loyal audience: When you write for a target audience within a specific niche, readers will return to your blog for new content that is highly relevant to them.

-- Helps you rank: Niche blogging also helps your blog content rank high in Google, due to topical relevance of the articles.
-When you have lots of content revolving around a specific field, Google treats you as an expert in the field and ranks your content higher up in search results.
+- Improve your search rankings: Niche blogging helps your content rank higher in Google due to its topical relevance.
+When you consistently produce content related to a specific field, Google recognizes you as an expert and boosts your visibility in search results.